Bydgoszcz Cable Factory

-Bydgoszcz Cable Factory (today Tele-Fonika Kable S.A.-Bydgoszcz branch) is a factory founded in 1920, in Bydgoszcz.
+Bydgoszcz Cable Factory (later known as Tele-Fonika Kable S.A.-Bydgoszcz branch) is a Polish company founded in 1920 that makes electrical cables that is based in the city of Bydgoszcz.
 It has been owned since 2003 by "Tele-Fonika Kable S.A."
 Corporate group, located in Myślenice.
 The plant is the oldest existing cable factory in Poland, producing up to 25,000 km of cables per year.

-Characteristics

-Bydgoszcz plant is the leading facility of the Tele-Fonika Kable S.A. group.
+The Bydgoszcz plant is the leading facility of the Tele-Fonika Kable S.A. group.
 The latter is the largest producer of medium and high voltage power cables in Europe.

-In 2006, the station covered an area of 24 ha and employed more than 600 workers.
+By 2006, the station covered an area of 24 ha and employed more than 600 workers.
 The plant's quality certificates are vouched in Poland and in many other countries: Germany, United Kingdom, United States, Finland, France, Canada and Russia.

 Tele-Fonika Kable group is a member of the "International Cablemakers Federation-ICF".
 Cables produced by the Bydgoszcz Cable Factory have been laid, among others, at Heathrow Airport, in the Channel Tunnel, at the Wembley Stadium, in mines in Peru and Chile and at the Warsaw National Stadium.
 Tele-Fonika Kable group, Bydgoszcz Factory parent company, is the third electric cable manufacturer in Europe, at the head of 5 plants in Poland and 2 others abroad (Serbia, Ukraine).